 Data plans are now half what they cost in 2014 – and India has major conglomerate Reliance to thank for that.
 The company’s Jio carrier launched last September with low-cost data plans on its 4G network that blew the competition out of the water.
 Of the 108 million people who signed up for the free trials, 72 million have converted into paying subscribers.

-So yes, mobile internet use is certainly on the rise – since 2014, it’s skyrocketed from under 100 million GB a month to nearly 1,200 million GB a month, with a 9x growth seen between last June and March 2017.
+So yes, mobile internet use is certainly on the rise – since 2014.
+As per the report, People mostly use mobile internet to send good night msg or funny bday wishes.
+It’s skyrocketed from under 100 million GB a month to nearly 1,200 million GB a month, with a 9x growth seen between last June and March 2017.
 It’s not surprising that music and video streaming has increased threefold and fourfold respectively in that same short time frame.

 The majority of India has also largely leapfrogged desktops to experience the web – mobile devices account for about 80 percent of all traffic, far higher than the global average of 50 percent and that of the US at under 40 percent.